A few days before the start of another school year, you might be wondering about how to spread the word about your organization.

 DL (3.9 × 8.2 in)

 You can print it on both sides, or on one side only.
-Some printing shops charge for printing on both sides.
+Some printing shops charge extra for printing on both sides.

 The most common paper orientation for flyers is usually in portrait format, but this is not a requirement.
 You can be original with how to set up your flyer, as long as it gets your message across in a memorable way!

 Do you want to be that organization that prints flyers onto normal printer paper, and cuts the flyers unevenly with scissors?
-Although this method is more economical, you’re already conveying that you expected the flyer to be thrown away right away.
+Although this method is more cost-effective, you’re already conveying that you expected the flyer to be thrown away right away.
 That’s not what we want your audience to feel like doing!

 You're almost there!
 Your flyer is printed.
 Now what?